JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ### apply

-**The context object** is available as a receiver (`this`). **The return value** is the object itself.
+- **The context object** is available as a receiver object (`this`).
+- **The return value** is the context object.

-Use `apply` for code blocks that don't return a value and mainly operate on the members of the receiver object.
-The common case for `apply` is the object configuration.
+`apply` is an extension function. `apply` will always return the context object, so it's best suited for code blocks that don't return a value and mainly operate on the members of the context object.
+This scope function is commonly used for object configuration.
 Such calls can be read as “_apply the following assignments to the object._”

 ```kotlin
 data class Person(var name: String, var age: Int = 0, var city: String = "")